• Skip to primary navigation

 What is the difference between borek and gozleme?

-I hope you enjoy the process of making these delicious Turkish pastries as much as you enjoy eating them! 🙂
+I hope you enjoy the process of making this scrumptious Kiymali Borek (Turkish Meat Borek) as much as you enjoy eating it! 🙂

 Turkish pastries called "Kiymali borek (meat borek) made with yufka and mince